Ashutosh-01/mindspark17_events_modals/README.md

 To edit a file, click on edit button and make changes

+To add your own modal here, just go to the end of body tag and add your modal there

+DONOT copy script and css again at the end.. paste only the modal and also the trigger button

 After all the changes are done.. click create pull request

 Hope it is readable